Hand Cleanser, Hand Sanitizers vs. Soap and Water

 - how to make cleanser and sanitizer

-- hand sanitizer vs soap and water research
+- waterless hand cleansers vs soap and water

 - Product manufacturer of wash ones hands